 Bluefield, VA 24605

 The financial aid office will establish a deadline at the end of each semester for when students should submit their appeal.
-If students do not submit their appeal before or by this specified deadline, the college reserves the right to automatically decline and/or not review the appeal for the current semester.
+If students do not submit their appeal before or by this specified deadline, the University reserves the right to automatically decline and/or not review the appeal for the current semester.
 If a student is notified of an SAP appeal after classes have started, the student would be permitted to withdrawal with little to no financial harm if payment cannot be made.
 This is case by case for each student based on the financial obligation incurred.
 This determination would be made through the student accounts department.

 The Committee’s decision is the final determination.
 Students are notified of the committee’s decision in writing by the Office of Financial Aid.

 If the appeal is approved, the student will have a probationary period of one semester during which he/she will receive federal student aid.
-If the appeal is not approved the student is responsible for paying college charges or can withdraw from classes.
+If the appeal is not approved the student is responsible for paying University charges or can withdraw from classes.

 Continued Financial Aid Probation